aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/export-to-s3/README.md

 ## Upload job artifacts to S3
 The job will require
 * The spark-cassandra-connector to allow reads from Amazon Keyspaces.
-Currently Glue supports external dependencies for scala 2.11.
+Amazon Keyspaces recommends version 2.5.2 of the spark-cassandra-connector or above.
 * application.conf containing the cassandra driver configuration for Keyspaces access
 * export-sample.scala script containing the export code.